 ABOUT OUR HĀLAU

-Our Mission… Perpetuate and share the classic dance style of Hula Master Aunti Maiki Aiu Lake.
+Our Mission… Perpetuate and share the classic dance style of Hula Master Aunty Maiki Aiu Lake.
 Her legacy inspired a generation to rethink what it means to be Hawaiian and led to a renaissance in cultural tradition, language, music and dance.

 Our Namesake…The tenacious and adaptable ʻieʻie vine.
 Attaching itself to the host tree, it thrives high above the forest canopy.
 It symbolizes for us the enduring process of learning, the importance of preserving and sharing the lau—the knowledge—and the rewards of devotion and practice.